What is Creative Force?

 Check whether your project is suitable for Creative Force.

-- The project uses media or the arts as a means to strengthen democracy, freedom of expression and human rights in the target countries.
+- Your project uses media or the arts as a means to strengthen democracy, freedom of expression and human rights in the target countries.

-- The project fulfills the specific Creative Force programme objectives for the country(s) you want to work with.
+- Your project fulfills the specific Creative Force programme objectives for the country(s) you want to work with.

-- You have a target group of highly motivated people in the partner country(s) who want new skills or knowledge to help them bring about change.
+- Your project targets agents of change in the partner country(s) who want to learn new skills or use new technologies to help them in their efforts to bring about change.

-- The project’s achievements will continue to spread and have an impact after the project has finished.
+- Your project’s achievements will continue to spread and have an impact after the project has finished.